Poleron402/Poleron402/README.md

 Java programming language and frameworks associated with it.
 Interested in learning mobile development (iOS and Android) in the near future.

 ## 📚 Education
-BS in progress at CSUMB
+BS in Computer Science at CSUMB (2025)

 ## 📫 Connect With Me
 - LinkedIn: [https://www.linkedin.com/in/polina-mejia-432080284/]